 The Belfast food scene is alive and well.
-Find out our favorite restaurants, coffee shops, pubs and market in Northern Ireland’s capital city.
+Find out our favorite Belfast restaurants, coffee shops, pubs and market in Northern Ireland’s capital city.

 During our stay, we were so fascinated that we could have chatted with the locals for hours upon hours about the city’s history and the current political situation.
 In fact, we did.
 But this didn’t stop us from exploring Belfast enough to fall in love with the city’s charm, history, architecture and food.

 Good food abounds in Belfast.
 This is a city that fully embraces the locavore movement and takes pride in its culinary bounty, especially some of the freshest seafood we’ve ever eaten.
 Seriously, the seafood is extraordinary, but then again so is the butter.

 Despite Belfast’s relatively small size for a capital city, it has more than its fair share of good restaurants.
-We spent our time focusing on seafood since we don’t usually have access to such wonderful fruits de mer.
+While eating in Belfast, we spent a good bit of time focusing on seafood since we don’t usually have access to such wonderful fruits de mer.

 Mourne Seafood Bar

-The freshness of the Oysters au Naturel figuratively transported us to a nearby Carlingford oyster farm, but it was the Mussels steamed with a mediterranean korma sauce that we will long remember as the best mussels we’ve ever eaten.
+The freshness of the Oysters au Naturel figuratively transported us to a nearby Carlingford oyster farm, but it was the Mussels steamed with a Mediterranean korma sauce that we will long remember as the best mussels we’ve ever eaten.
 The simple yet monumental seafood stew as well the fish and chips are also menu standouts.

 Mourne Seafood Bar is located at 34-36 Bank Street, Belfast BT1 1HL, United Kingdom.

-After a highly disappointing meal at a Michelin starred restaurant in Galway, we wondered if we were going to enjoy our lunch at Ox, a similarly starred restaurant in Belfast.
-Upon arriving at the industrial building on storied Oxford Street, we were quickly greeted by a friendly hostess and seated at a well-appointed table in the restaurant’s cosy, sunlit dining room.
+After a highly disappointing meal at a Michelin starred restaurant in Galway, we wondered if we were going to enjoy our Belfast lunch at Ox, a similarly starred restaurant in Belfast.
+Upon arriving at the industrial building on storied Oxford Street, we were quickly greeted by a friendly hostess and seated at a well-appointed table in the restaurant’s cozy, sunlit dining room.

 Ox is located at 1 Oxford Street, Belfast BT1 3LA, United Kingdom.